Published 28th Jun. 2021

 The rooms are on six floors of a Romanesque building in the heart of Soho, and wooden floors throughout.
 They are elegant and sparsely furnished, with white-tiled bathrooms, some only separated from the bedroom by a wooden partition that slides backwards.

-There's a super-trendy restaurant helmed by chef du jour Jean-Georges Vongerichten but you'll need to book weeks before arriving in the Big Apple as it's so popular right now.
+There's a super-trendy restaurant helmed by chef du jour Jean-Georges Vongerichten but you'll need to book weeks before travelling on your USA holiday, as it's so popular right now.

 Why We Love It